prodbyeternal/bedroque/README.md

 # bedroque
 **bedroque** is a for-fun movement mod for Source Engine games built on the Portal 2 branch.
 Originally created as an addon for *The Stanley Parable*, it enhances movement mechanics and adds a variety of customization tools for experimentation and practice.

-The mod is built on top of the **SourceAutoRun** plugin, commonly used within the speedrunning community.
+The mod is built on top of the **SourceAutoRun** plugin as a base, commonly used within the speedrunning community.

 ---